andrewmoise/grits/INSTALL.md

 make           # build the server
 ```

 Note that the initial `git clone` is slow — it's using bare HTTP against the self-hosted store rather than a git-specific protocol.
-This is intentional (because it lets us have no git-specific code in the backend and yet no github.com dependency), but it's not ideal in practice.
+This is intentional (it lets us avoid github with: no git-specific code in the backend), but it's not ideal in practice.
 There's a TODO to make clones run at reasonable speed.

 ## Configure